-Fevzi Yazıcı, a former designer for the shuttered daily Zaman, has been detained since July 2016 as part of Turkey’s sweeping purge after the failed attempted coup that year.
+Fevzi Yazıcı, a former designer for the now-shuttered daily Zaman, has been detained since July 2016 as part of Turkey’s sweeping purge after the failed attempted coup that year.
 In 2019, the Supreme Court revoked an earlier life sentence and ordered a retrial, at which Yazıcı was sentenced to 11 years and three months in prison.

-Turkish authorities first issued a warrant for the detention of Yazıcı, the then-44-year-old layout editor of the shuttered newspaper Zaman, on July 27, 2016.
+Turkish authorities first issued a warrant for the detention of Yazıcı, the then-44-year-old layout editor of the newspaper Zaman, on July 27, 2016.
 CPJ was unable to determine the precise date he was taken into custody.

 Istanbul’s Third Court of Penal Peace on August 4, 2016, ordered Yazıcı jailed, pending trial on charges of being a follower of exiled preacher Fethullah Gülen, whom the Turkish government accuses of maintaining a terrorist organization and "parallel state structure" (FETÖ/PDY, by its Turkish acronym) and of masterminding the July 15, 2016, failed military coup.